Regd.No.: 126198/071/072

 Day 1 : Arrival at Kathmandu and transfer to hotel.

-On reaching Kathmandu via respective airlines, our TH staff will receive with courtesy transfer to hotels in the centre of Kathmandu around Thamel area, an interesting to be with many shops, stores and excellent world class restaurants, with time for short walk and to buy necessary items for the trip, in the hotel our guide will inform and brief regarding trekking and other important things.
+On reaching Kathmandu via respective airlines, our TH staff will receive with courtesy transfer to hotels in the center of Kathmandu around the Thamel area, an interesting to be with many shops, stores, and excellent world-class restaurants, with time for a short walk and to buy necessary items for the trip, in the hotel, our guide will inform and brief regarding trekking and other important things.

 Accomodation